deanwampler/Contract4J5/contract4j5/README.txt

 ---- Installation:

-For Linux/Unix systems, sue these commands:
+For Linux/Unix systems, use these commands:

 	1) cd ~/work		# or wherever...
-	3) cp .../contract4j5_050.tar.gz .
+	3) cp .../contract4j5_060.tar.gz .
-	4) tar xvzf contract4j5_050.tar.gz
+	4) tar xvzf contract4j5_060.tar.gz

 On Windows systems, Unzip the zip file to an appropriate location.

 You will need Java 5, AspectJ 5, Jakarta Commons Jexl 1.0, and Commons Logging (required by Jexl) to use Contract4J5.
 If you build Contract4J yourself, you will also need JUnit.
+If you build the Spring Framework example, which shows how to configure Contract4J using Spring, you will need v1.2.5 or later of Spring.

 You can use the installed "contract4j5.jar" file as is.
 If you want to rebuild Contract4J, use the ant driver script "build.sh" or "build.bat", edit the file